Finances

 Posting Bills

 When you’re satisfied with the estimates for the month, click Post Bills to open a read-only review of what will be posted to each member’s ledger.
 The review shows each member’s total and any adjustment notes.
-If everything looks right, click Confirm to post.
+At the bottom of the modal is a Send invoice emails to all members checkbox — checked by default.
+When everything looks right, click Confirm & Post.

 Tip: Post Bills reads the live values from the table at the time you click — including any adjustments you've made in the current session.
-Make sure to save any individual adjustments before posting.
+Save any individual adjustments before posting.

 Actual Expenses (Bank Transactions)